-Interfaith Domestic Violence Coalition & Conference
+Annual Interfaith Domestic Violence Coalition & Conference

 In situations involving domestic violence, victims often turn to faith to seek comfort.
 Frequently, domestic violence victims confide in faith leaders, and the initial reaction of the faith leader influences the decisions of the victim.

-The coalition provides information on resources and strategies on how to best engage and approach potentially life-changing conversations with victims and effectively understand and guide victims to a support system.
+- Provides strategies on how to best engage and approach potentially life-changing conversations with victims and effectively understand and guide victims to a support system.

 - The Unique Dynamics of Domestic Violence;

-The Effect of Domestic Violence on Children;
+- The Effect of Domestic Violence on Children;

-Security Issues in Sanctuaries;
+- Security Issues in Sanctuaries;

-Legal Ramifications of Protective and Peace Orders;
+- Legal Ramifications of Protective and Peace Orders;

-Resources Available in Individual Jurisdictions; and
+- Resources Available in Individual Jurisdictions; and

-Other topics of interest related to Domestic Violence
+- Other topics of interest related to Domestic Violence

 Other Key Partners Include:

-Archdiocese of Baltimore
+- Archdiocese of Baltimore

-Baltimore City Criminal Justice Coordinating Council
+- Baltimore City Criminal Justice Coordinating Council

-Baltimore City Mayor’s Office of Criminal Justice
+- Baltimore City Mayor’s Office of Criminal Justice

-Episcopal Diocese of Maryland
+- Episcopal Diocese of Maryland

-- Maryland Network Against Domestic Violence)
+- Maryland Network Against Domestic Violence

 - Muslim Community Cultural Center of Baltimore

-Prince George’s Family Justice Center
+- Prince George’s Family Justice Center

 - Women’s Law Center of Maryland